NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 **UNDER ACTIVE DEVELOPMENT BUT DON'T EXPECT ANY MIRACLES**

-This controller allows one to set up a system of servos and sensors that control angle-of-tilt for both single and dual axis sun tracking solar panels, calculating servo offsets across the day to maintain optimal power input.
-The system is based on setting your location and time using either direct input, optionally available GPS & RTC modules, and/or determined over WiFi.
-Optionally added voltage sensing provides automatic max-power offset calibration and failure sensing, while external devices on relay can be set to run routinely to do things like spray down panels and provide heating during cold months.
+This controller allows one to set up a system of panels and sensors that control angle-of-tilt for both single and dual axis sun tracking solar systems, operating a panel's servos and/or linear actuators across the day to maintain optimal power input.
+Can be used with GPS and RTC modules for accurate sun position calculations, or with light/power sensing driving an estimation/balancing algorithm.
+External devices on relay can be set up to run on routine to do things like spray/wipe panels, deploy/retract panels and any covers at sunrise/sunset, or provide heating during cold temperatures.

 Calibration data can be saved to external SD card or EEPROM device.
-Works with a large variety of common servos and motor controllers using simple PWM-based outputs or external i2c-based PWM controllers like the 16-channel PCA9685.
-Supports sensor data publishing and logging to data files and/or MQTT, and can be extended to work with other JSON-based Web APIs or Client-like derivatives.
+Works with a large variety of common solar/hobbyist equipment/sensors.
+Supports sensor data logging to SD card data files and data publishing via MQTT, and can be extended to work with other JSON-based Web APIs or Client-like derivatives.
 Helioduino also comes with basic LCD support via LiquidCrystal, or with advanced LCD and input controller support similar in operation to low-cost 3D printers [via tcMenu](https://github.com/davetcc/tcMenu).

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.

-Dependencies include: Adafruit BusIO (dep of RTClib), ArduinoJson, ArxContainer, ArxSmartPtr, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), PCA9685-Arduino (optional), RTClib, SimpleCollections (dep of TaskManager), TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), Time, and a WiFi-like library (optional): WiFi101 (MKR1000), WiFiNINA_Generic, or WiFiEspAT (external serial AT).
+Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit GPS Library, Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, DHT sensor library, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire (or OneWireSTM), RTClib, SimpleCollections (dep of TaskManager), SolarCalculator, TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), Time, and a WiFi-like library (optional): WiFi101 (MKR1000), WiFiNINA_Generic, or WiFiEspAT (external serial AT).

 Datasheet links include: (TODO)